 How can monkeypox be contained?

-According to the Centers for Disease Control and Prevention (CDC) and the World Health Organization, monkeypox is unlikely to become a pandemic.
-At this time, the threat to the general public is not high.
-The focus is on identifying possible cases and containing the outbreak as soon as possible.
+Due to the rising number of cases in multiple countries, the World Health Organization (WHO) has declared monkeypox a global emergency.
+However, the threat to the public is not considered high.
+The focus now is on identifying possible cases and coordinating an international response to contain the outbreak as soon as possible.

 Three important steps can help stop this outbreak: